balasuh/MemeGenerator/README.md

 * Forms
 * Side effects

-My goal with this project was to gain more exposure to deeper react concepts and technologies.
+My goal with this project has been to gain more exposure to deeper react concepts and technologies.
 This project also serves as a good primer to get into advanced react development.

 ## Getting Started with Create React App